Amedeo Obici: Personal life

-Death and legacy

 Obici died in Suffolk at the Bay Point Farm in 1947.
 The generosity of Louise and Amedeo Obici to their adopted community and his workers left a strong imprint in Suffolk and the surrounding community.

+Legacy

 Among Amedeo Obici's legacy in the Suffolk and surrounding community was the original Louise Obici Memorial Hospital on Main Street U.S. Route 460.
 The hospital was established by his brother-in-law Mario Peruzzi after Obici's death, using the funds Obici had left him for that purpose.
 The community landmark, dedicated to Amedeo's wife Louise, opened in 1951.
 Through his estate, Obici also planned and paid for another hospital in his original hometown of Oderzo in Italy.

 In 2002, a newer facility replaced the 1951-era Louise Obici Memorial Hospital at a larger site on Godwin Boulevard State Route 10.
 Obici Hospital is now affiliated with Sentara Healthcare which operates many health care facilities in southeastern Virginia.
 Another hospital was opened in southern Virginia with the Obici name in 2011.
 The old hospital site has been redeveloped and turned into a mixed use development with condominiums and retail shops, with the street and property still bearing Louise's name.